Horrid Henry: The Movie: Soundtrack

+The soundtrack was released on 1 January 2011, by Universal Music TV.

 Sequel

-In an interview with Novel Entertainment, aired out in January 2020 after the success of Horrid Henry: The Movie being aired on Nicktoons, executive producer Lucinda Whiteley said she was 'absolutely [working on a sequel]!
-And not just one but two sequels, as the story of how Henry ends up saving the world needs more than just 90 minutes!'
+In an interview with Novel Entertainment, aired out in January 2020 after the success of Horrid Henry: The Movie being aired on Nicktoons, executive producer Lucinda Whiteley said she was "absolutely [working on a sequel]!
+And not just one but two sequels, as the story of how Henry ends up saving the world needs more than just 90 minutes!"

-But instead of working with Vertigo Films, Novel Entertainment decided to work with StudioCanal on the sequels.
-The sequels would be animated and will have the original cast from the TV series.